Babylon and On: History

+Release

 The album was released in September 1987 and gave them their biggest US hit single, "Hourglass."
 The song became an unexpected US hit for the band, reaching number 15 on the Billboard Hot 100, which Chris Difford attributed to the video for the song as much as the song itself: "I would think that the video has had a lot to do with it.
-It’s been played a lot, and everybody you speak to compliments you on it.
-When you meet fans after gigs, they say, “Your video’s great.”
-They don’t say, “Your album’s great.”
-So it’s the first thing they think of."
+It's been played a lot, and everybody you speak to compliments you on it.
+When you meet fans after gigs, they say, 'Your video's great'.
+They don't say, 'Your album's great'.
+So it's the first thing they think of."

-A second song released in the US later in the year, "853-5937", also landed at number 32 on the US Hot 100.
+The second single, "Trust Me to Open My Mouth", was released in the UK in September 1987.
+It reached number 72 in the UK Singles Chart.
+In North America, this song was not released as a single.
+Instead, "853-5937" was the second single from Babylon and On in Canada and the US.

+"853-5937" was written by Glenn Tilbrook and Chris Difford.
+The song began life as an answering machine jingle that Tilbrook used, with 853-5937 being Tilbrook's phone number at the time.
+"853-5937" was released January 1988 (UK) as the fourth single, and February 1988 (US) as the second single.
+It landed at number 91 in the UK charts, and climbing to number 32 on the US Hot 100 chart and number 38 on the US Cash Box chart.
+Despite the song's commercial success, both Tilbrook and Difford have commented on their dislike for the song and have blocked the song from appearing on compilation albums.
+Difford recalled, "It's a very lame song.
+I liked it at the time, but you change your mind about how you feel about certain songs."

+Music video

+The music video shows many black and white clips, as well as the band performing in what appears to be the inside of a telephone, as they are surrounded by oversized electronics and circuitry.
+Bassist Keith Wilkinson can be seen playing an Ormston fretless bass.

 Music

 Chris Woodstra opined Babylon and On to be a "return to the more straight-ahead pop of their classic period".